Abies delavayi

 • Hardy to USDA Zone 5 Native to parts of India (Arunachal Pradesh), Myanmar, Vietnam and China.

-• There has been, and still is, much taxonomic confusion regarding Abies delavayi, at one time it was more or less a catch-all term for several Chinese firs.
+• There has been much taxonomic confusion regarding Abies delavayi, at one time it was more or less a catch-all term for several Chinese firs.
+Accepted name by the WFO, 2024.

 • delavayi: named after Abbe Pierre Jean Marie Delavay (1834-1895), who traveled extensively in China in 1887 and discovered the species on the summit of Tsang-shan, near Tali, in northwest Yunnan in April 1887 (Jacobson, 1996)